|Freshman||less than 30 semester hours|

 Students in developmental courses:

-- may not drop developmental courses (DGS 100, ENGL 100, MATH 100 or MATH 101, or RDG 100).
+- may not drop developmental courses (GSTU 1100, MATH 0303 or MATH 0304, or UNIV 0301).
 Students will not be allowed to drop developmental courses, except for extraordinary situations;

 - must participate in lab activities associated with the developmental courses;